the-hi/Zombs-Session-Saver/README.md

 - Simple configuration via config.js
 - A kill cam to see how ur base died
 - Save active WebSocket sessions locally
-- Store session IDs, tokens, or handshake data for later use
+- Store session IDs, and handshake data for later use
 - Reconnect in your browser with the saved session (Admin, Normal, and View only mode)

 ---